divaprotocol/oracles/docs/Tellor.md

 ## How to use the Tellor adapter

-To use the Tellor adapter for outcome reporting in DIVA Protocol, simply assign its network-specific [contract address](#contract-addresses) as the data provider when creating a pool.
+To use the Tellor adapter for outcome reporting in DIVA Protocol, simply assign its [contract address](#contract-addresses) as the data provider when creating a pool.
 The process of reporting outcomes for pools that use the Tellor adapter as the data provider consists of the following four elements:
 1. **Monitoring:** To identify expired pools that require reporting, Tellor reporters monitor the [DIVA subgraph](#contract-addresses) or use DIVA Protocol's [`getPoolParamters`](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#getpoolparameters) function.

 1. **Reporting to Tellor contract:** When a pool expires, reporters submit their values to the Tellor contract during the applicable submission period, which lasts between 3 and 15 days.
 It's important to note that the effective submission period is shorter by the 12-hour dispute period.
 This means that any submissions made within the last 12 hours of the submission period will not be accepted due to the dispute delay that has to be respected.